 The anniversary event is a unique opportunity for all of OCO members to gather as a community, celebrate the year’s victories, and invest together in the future of OCO.
-Our theme this year is UBUNTU, a South African philosophy denoting human interdependence, sometimes translated as “I AM because WE ARE.”
+Our theme this year is UBUNTU, a southern African philosophy denoting human interdependence, sometimes translated as “I AM because WE ARE.”
 This year’s keynote speaker is […]

 The LIVE FREE Bootcamp is designed to recruit and train leaders from the community to lead the work of creating a world where all of God’s children can live free from the scourge of gun violence and the snare of mass incarceration.
 Will you take a step to be a part of this movement?